 “He keeps his head down every single time.
 After I saw a couple pitches, I said this is the right moment, this is a good opportunity.
 The third baseman helped me a little bit in that decision, because he was far away from the base," said Martin.

 The only reason Martin was on third in the first place is because Christin Stewart permitted him to tag up from second on a fly ball to left field.
-Had Stewart played the ball correctly, Martin likely would have stayed where he was.
+Had Stewart played the ball correctly, Martin likely would have stayed put.
 Instead he took off for third, and Stewart's throw wasn't all that close.

 Another rookie, forgetting the details of the game.